 - Repair your credit

 First things first, you have to do what you can to repair your credit.
 Increase your score in all the ways you know.
-This shows lenders that you’re serious in this endeavor, and therefore will help in building trust between you.
+This shows lenders that you’re serious in this endeavour, and therefore will help in building trust between you.

 However, repairing credit isn’t easy and takes a very long time, so start this process the minute you become serious about your business.
 Even better, do this before you even start thinking about a business.
 Credit isn’t usually our top concern, so just do your best with the cards you were dealt with.